Tag Archives: Animated

 The sympathetic Beatles ride a yellow submarine to the occupied Pepperland, where the Blue Meanies have no chance against the Fab Four’s charisma and groovy tunes.

-As bizarre as Yellow Submarine is to an adult’s frame of mind, I can only imagine the joy and energy a child would take from the film though perhaps not understanding completely.
+As bizarre as Yellow Submarine is to an adult’s frame of mind, I can only imagine the joy and energy a child would take from the film, though perhaps not fully understand it.
 I tried to keep this in mind while watching it.

-The colors are dazzling and vibrant one of the biggest strengths of the film.
+The colors are dazzling and vibrant, one of the film’s biggest strengths.
 The delightful and vivid greens and blues mix well with the lighter pinks and yellows of the famous submarine.

-I confess to having had a difficult time with the plot of Yellow Submarine in the beginning and I struggled to make sense of what was going on.
+I confess I had a difficult time with the plot of Yellow Submarine at the beginning and struggled to make sense of what was going on.
 This might have been because of the distraction of the beautiful animation and color direction.

 Once the band meets the lonely Jeremy Hillary Boob Ph.D., also known as the ‘Nowhere Man, I got the point of the film.
 I began to look for other characters like Eleanor Rigby and Lucy from the song ‘Lucy in the Sky with Diamonds’.

-The fun commences with salivation of what the famous Beatles tune could be next.
-Speaking of ‘Lucy in the Sky with Diamonds’ this number is the trippiest and most interesting of them all as a spirit-like creature dances around with weird shapes and styles.
+The fun commences with speculation of what the famous Beatles tune could be next.
+Speaking of ‘Lucy in the Sky with Diamonds’, this number is the trippiest and most interesting of them all as a spirit-like creature dances around with weird shapes and styles.

-Yellow Submarine (1968) is a must-see for fans of The Beatles and those with an appreciation for the arthouse magic contained within the film.
-Intelligent kids allowed to be exposed to the project will surely fall in love with it and reminisce when watching it years later.
+Yellow Submarine (1968) is a must-see for fans of The Beatles and for those with an appreciation for the arthouse magic it contains.
+Intelligent kids who are exposed to the project will surely fall in love with it and reminisce about it years later.

 Flee-2021